 REMOTE SPEED MAX is the controller's maximum target speed when the Remote Speed Pot is selected.
-The controller will read the speed pot position when the SPEED SEL input is OPEN and the startup sequence is complete.
+The controller will read the remote speed pot position when DIG IN A and DIG IN B (terminals 11 and 12) are OPEN and the startup sequence is complete.

-The default value for REMOTE SPEED MAX is 1000 MPU Hertz.
-The adjustable range for REMOTE SPEED MAX extends from REMOTE SPEED MIN to 11,000 hertz.
+The default value for REMOTE SPEED MAX is 1000 MPU Hertz (25 Hertz Ignition).
+The REMOTE SPEED MAX parameter's adjustable range extends from REMOTE SPEED MIN to 11,000 Hertz (300 Hertz Ignition).

-When REMOTE SPEED MAX values greater than 9999 are displayed, the left most digit uses the capital letter A to represent 10000 and the lower case letter b to represent 11000.
+When REMOTE SPEED MAX values greater than 9999 are displayed, the left-most digit uses the capital letter A to represent 10000 and uses the lower case letter b to represent 11000.

-For example: If REMOTE SPEED MAX is set to 11000, then the upper 2 digits will be displayed by the controller as [b.0] and the lower 2 digits will display [00].
+For example: If REMOTE SPEED MAX is set to 11000, then the upper 2 digits will be displayed by the controller as [b.0] and the lower 2 digits will display [00.]